Puksrevolution/milestone-project-2/README.md

   - A home page with a instruction how to play the game and a game start button to navigate to the game page and start the game.
   - An interactive game with a styled div as a ball on a gamefield rendered with a clear border.
   - The div/ball and position is createt with a JavaScript function.
-  - The the movement and speed of the div/ball is createt with a JavaScript function.
+  - The movement and speed of the div/ball is createt with a JavaScript function.
+  - Before the game beginns is there a visual count down form 3 till 0 and the word Start
   - The div/ball move function has set a time out of 1500 miliseconds, so that the user get a breath moment to react to the falling ball.
   - The game is based around the arcade game Theme.
   - A user score counter represented by a message on a appearing modal at the end of the game.